nhinderling/WebForm/README.md

 Functionality wise it works the following way:
 - on Sundays the Company is closed
+- same day bookings are not possible
-- there is a simple backend implemented that only allows for times to be booked that haven't been booked already in that session
+- there is a simple backend implemented that only allows for times to be booked that haven't been booked already in that session.
+A session starts when flask is running, and ends with shutting down flask.

 Repo build up:
 - storage.py : backend